junghyey/grinnell-elephant/written_reports/sprint_journal.md

 |Hyeyun | Writer |

 3. **Which user stories were activated?**
-- First time user: reading manual and setting the widget
+- Use Case 1: First-Time User Onboarding
+- Use Case 2: Customizing the Wellness Checklist

 4. **Additional notes describing the session (e.g., observations of the test user's behavior)**
 - The user seems to be excited and looking forward to use the app.